 We are proud of every one of our communities so it is always hard to find just one to highlight.
 We start by having each of our Community Managers write a nomination for one of their communities.
 We then read them and take a vote.
 Here are our most recent selections:

 Every month we appreciate the communities that are celebrating their anniversaries with us.
-Here are the clients that started with us in November.
+Here are the clients that started with us in March.

 Our goal has always been to create a positive, long term relationship with all of our client communities.
 We are very proud to be managing all of these communities.

 We would like to congratulate several employees on their anniversaries with C.I.A.
 Services.

 Dan Barr, a multi-faceted support staffer and stockholder at our Southwest Office, celebrates his 13th anniversary with C.I.A.
 Services this month.